 An imaging suite/department has many moving parts.
+Let’s see how Imaging suite workflow optimization with AI works.
 There are several steps involved:

 Let’s review these to see how AI can play a role therein.